-Welcome to T3's DJI FPV drone review.
-Although most consumers are happy to just fly their drones around slowly while taking smooth cinematic video and high-resolution aerial stills, there’s a growing throng of high-speed thrill seekers out there for whom that kind of relaxing pastime is simply not exciting enough.
+Most consumers are happy to just fly their drones around slowly while taking smooth cinematic video and high-resolution aerial stills, and there are plenty of options in T3's best drone guide that'll let them do exactly that.
+But there's also a growing throng of high-speed thrill seekers out there for whom that kind of relaxing pastime is simply not exciting enough.
 For them, there’s nothing more exhilarating and immersive than flying a specialised drone at up to 120mph through and around disused, obstacle-strewn industrial estates and abandoned buildings while viewing the world rush by in real time through a pair of stereoscopic goggles.

 Where other FPV drones usually require being hand built from scratch and end up looking like Heath Robinson contraptions replete with an ugly profusion of wires and strap-on batteries, the new DJI FPV is a picture of elegant, streamlined perfection.
 In fact it looks like the love child of the high-end DJI Inspire and Ridley Scott’s alien.
 Imposing and a little bit scary, in other words.